 A school calendar is given to each family on Check-In Day.
-New entries on the school calendar are published in the Thursday folder, website, and the monthly calendars to assist in your planning.
-To ensure a student is receiving a full year's course of study, the school encourages parents to plan vacations, family trips, and other outings during the school vacations.
+New entries on the school calendar are published in Notes & Reminders, the school's website, Flocknote communications, and the monthly calendars to assist in your planning.
+To ensure a student is receiving a full year's course of study, the school requests that parents plan vacations, family trips, and other outings during school vacations.